JorgePe/QRCodeDispatcher/README.md

 I am using a LEGO MINDSTORMS EV3 but the script can be used on a Raspberry Pi board or a computer running linux.
-No BLE library is needed aslong as the linux has the BlueZ stack with the 'hcitool' command.
+No BLE library is needed as long as the linux has the BlueZ stack with the 'hcitool' command.

 The EV3 boots from a microSD card with [ev3dev linux](https://www.ev3dev.org/)